PriorRG: Prior-Guided Contrastive Pre-training and Coarse-to-Fine Decoding for Chest X-ray Report Generation: Experiments

 \textbf{Baseline approaches.} We compare our PriorRG against 12 state-of-the-art (SOTA) methods, categorized into eight groups: knowledge graph-based methods (KiUT \cite{huang-kiut} and METransformer \cite{wang2023metransformer}), contrastive learning framework (CoFE \cite{cofe-eccv-24}), retrieval-augmented method (DCG \cite{liang2024divide-acmmm-24}), memory alignment approaches (CMN \cite{chen-etal-2021-cross-modal} and MAN \cite{shen2024automatic_aaai}), LLM-based approaches (R2GenGPT \cite{wang-2023-r2gengpt}, Med-LLM \cite{liu2024in-context-acmmm}, and R2-LLM \cite{aaai-liu2024bootstrapping-llm}), clinical context-driven model (SEI \cite{sei}), longitudinal data-based method (HERGen \cite{2024-eccv-hergen}), and human preference optimization (MPO \cite{aaai-2025-mpo}).

 \textbf{Comparison with SOTA methods.} Table~\ref{tab:main-result} presents a comparison between our PriorRG and SOTA methods on MIMIC-CXR \cite{johnson-mimic-cxr-jpg} and MIMIC-ABN \cite{mimic-abn-ori} datasets.
 The results show that our PriorRG consistently surpasses existing methods in both linguistic quality and clinical accuracy.
 On the MIMIC-CXR dataset, PriorRG achieves a notable 3.6\% improvement in B-4, indicating better matching accuracy in longer n-gram sequences.
 Additionally, gains in MTR (+1.3\%) and R-L (+1.5\%) highlight improvements in lexical diversity, synonym matching, and semantic consistency.
 In terms of CE metrics, PriorRG boosts the F1 by 3.8\%, demonstrating greater reliability in clinical accuracy.
 On the MIMIC-ABN dataset, PriorRG achieves a 5.9\% increase in B-1 and a 1.1\% improvement in F1, emphasizing its effectiveness in describing abnormal findings.
 These improvements stem from our proposed prior-aware coarse-to-fine decoding, which enables the model to recognize individual clinical contexts and capture disease progression.

-To comprehensively evaluate the generalization ability of our PriorRG in cross-dataset settings, we conduct experiments on the IU X-ray \cite{demner2016preparing-iu-xray} dataset under both zero-shot and supervised fine-tuning scenarios.
-The corresponding results are reported in Table~\ref{tab:iu-xray}.
-Our method consistently outperforms baselines across both settings, demonstrating strong generalization to unseen data distributions.
-In addition, we compare our PriorRG model with a recent representative baseline, MLRG \cite{mlrg}, along three key dimensions: report generation quality, inference time, and GPU memory usage.
-As shown in Table~\ref{tab:mlrg-performance}, PriorRG achieves superior performance across all evaluation metrics---indicating enhanced clinical and linguistic quality---while also exhibiting greater computational efficiency, with reduced inference time and memory consumption.
-These results further highlight the robustness and practicality of our method for real-world deployment.
+Appendix presents extra results (Table \ref{tab:iu-xray}) and comparisons with MLRG (Tables \ref{tab:mlrg-input}--\ref{tab:mlrg-performance}).

-\textbf{Clinical accuracy of 14 observations.} Table~\ref{tab:chexbert-details} presents the clinical accuracy of 14 observations extracted by the CheXpert \cite{irvin-chexpert,Smit2020_chexbert}.
-Compared to SEI \cite{sei}, PriorRG achieves higher recall (R) in 12 out of 14 observations, with particularly significant improvements in \textit{Pneumonia}, \textit{Pneumothorax}, and \textit{Fractures}---rare but clinically important conditions.
-This demonstrates that PriorRG reduces the risk of missed diagnoses and enhances its ability to detect low-frequency yet critical diseases, even without explicitly addressing class imbalance.
-Additionally, PriorRG outperforms SEI in F1-score (F1) for 13 out of 14 observations, highlighting its ability to reduce false positives and minimize false negatives, thereby improving the overall clinical reliability of generated reports.
+\textbf{Clinical accuracy of 14 observations.} Appendix Table \ref{tab:chexbert-details} presents the clinical accuracy of 14 observations extracted by the CheXpert \cite{irvin-chexpert}.
+Our PriorRG outperforms the clinically-informed SEI model \cite{sei} on 13 of 14 observations in terms of F1-score, highlighting the superior clinical accuracy of generated reports.